amara-slaymaker/ada_project-ada_nakamura/README.md

  - To look at fertilizers, we have also amount of fertilizers per ha of cropland but only from 2002.
  - To look at yield, in the “production/crops” sheet, we have yield for more than 40 crops from 1961 to 2017.

-4. To have a view on CO2 emissions due to agriculture, we will use the “Emission-Agriculture/Agriculture total sheet” were we can have data of CO2 emitted between 1961 and 2017 for nearly 200 countries
+4. To look at CO2 emissions due to agriculture, we will use the “Emission-Agriculture/Agriculture total sheet” were we can have data of CO2 emitted between 1961 and 2017 for nearly 200 countries

 # A list of internal milestones up until project milestone 2